nanduNBR/iGUARD/README.md

 Using Smartphone control the Door Lock.

 LOCKING FEATURE
-Lock and Unlock the Door Lock by Pattern,PIN,Fingerprint or Iris.
+Lock and Unlock the Door Lock by Pattern,PIN or Fingerprint.
 Also show the status of Door Lock.

 OPEN LOCK AUTOMATICALY
-Automatically open the door when the authenticated devices come near the door using bluetooth and ultrasonic sensor, unlock when move away from the range.
+Automatically open the door when the authenticated devices come near the door using bluetooth and ultrasonic sensor.

 VISITOR
 Capture the image and sent as alert when someone press the calling bell.
 Provide a provision to unlock the door for the visitor remotely.